JoniLieh/nuxt3-vuetify-express-template/README.md

 * Could be caching problem e.g. `pwa workbox` → check `globPatterns` in `nuxt.config.ts` or `injectManifest` w/ `sw.js`
 ## tsconfig.json Error / Auto-Imports not registered
 * Open `frontend` and `backend` in a different vscode(ensure ts works as expected)
+## `error: zlib.BrotliDecompress is not implemented`
+* Docker `FROM oven/bun` does not support BrotliDecompress, use different image instead